scitt-community/scitt-api-emulator/docs/federation_activitypub.md

 - One for submitting claims to Bob and Alice's SCITT instances and querying their ActivityPub Actors.

+### S2C2F Notes

+- ING-4: Mirror a copy of all OSS source code to an internal location
+  - One might also want to mirror trust attestations, integrity data, etc. to ensure availability.
+Federation could assist with keeping mirrors as up to date as possible.

 ### Bring up the ActivityPub Server